-- 5.19.
+- 5.20.
 Pedestrian and cycle movement is impacted by parked cars and vehicular movement in the High Street.
-There have been a number of recent improvements on the High Street which have enhanced the area for pedestrians and cyclists.
-Short-term measures introduced during the pandemic have created a more welcoming environment for pedestrians and cyclists and supported the viability of the town centre. - 5.20.
-At a wider scale the London Cycle Network Route 22 connects Orpington with Petts Wood and on to Bromley Town Centre.
+There have been a number of recent improvements on the High Street which have enhanced the area for pedestrians and cyclists. - 5.21.
+At a wider scale, the London Cycle Network Route 22 connects Orpington with Petts Wood and on to Bromley Town Centre.
 Route 22 runs away from Orpington High Street via the steep incline of Knoll Rise to meet Lynwood Grove.
-Additionally, a number of improvements have been made to the cycling facilities on the A224 (Cray Avenue / Court Road) in recent years with the introduction of a segregated off-road path; however, the A224 junction with Orpington High Street (A223) and the northern end of the High Street remains a challenging junction for pedestrians and cyclists. - 5.21.
-Orpington is very well connected by bus, being served by 18 bus routes to other locations in Bromley and areas beyond the borough (including central London).
-Rail links are also excellent, with frequent and fast services into central London and to parts of Kent. - 5.22.
+Additionally, a number of improvements have been made to the cycling facilities on the A224 (Cray Avenue / Court Road) in recent years with the introduction of a segregated off-road path; however, the A224 junction with Orpington High Street (A223) and the northern end of the High Street remains a challenging junction for pedestrians and cyclists. - 5.22.
+Orpington is very well connected by bus, being served by 20 bus routes (including a night bus route) to other locations in Bromley and areas beyond the borough (including central London).
+Rail links are also excellent, with frequent and fast services into central London and to parts of Kent. - 5.23.
 Connections between the town centre and the surrounding suburbs are fragmentary and potentially confusing, especially in relation to the Knoll Area of Special Residential Character (ASRC).
 There is potential to improve pedestrian permeability (including to the town centre and station) whilst preserving its valued character.
-To the west of Orpington, a cycling and walking improvement scheme running along the A232 Crofton Road towards Orpington has recently been completed but ends at Orpington Station. - 5.23.
+To the west of Orpington, a cycling and walking improvement scheme running along the A232 Crofton Road towards Orpington has recently been completed but ends at Orpington Station. - 5.24.
 The accessibility of the station (PTAL analysis) offers potential for development and enhanced connectivity with the High Street

 Development proposals should link with existing pedestrian and cycling key routes and should seek to improve these routes or create new routes where appropriate (particularly major developments).
-Routes through to Orpington Station and the surrounding suburbs will be a particular priority.
+Routes connecting with public transport, particularly those through to Orpington Station and the surrounding suburbs, will be a priority.
+Routes which connect to and link local public open spaces should also be prioritised.

-Public realm schemes which improve pedestrian and cycle infrastructure would be consistent with local, regional and national planning policy; the delivery of any future schemes would be a separate decision for the Council, subject to funding and consultation.
+Public realm schemes which improve pedestrian and cycle infrastructure and access to public transport would be consistent with local, regional and national planning policy; the delivery of any future schemes would be a separate decision for the Council, subject to funding and consultation.